haven-life/amorphic-framework/components/persistor/README.md

 ## Important features:
 ### Version 7.4.0
 With this version we are introducing a config `globallyOverrideIsRemoteObjectProperties` as a feature, to override any or all `isRemoteObject: false` properties on records.
 This feature is useful if you are using modules that may have properties set as `isRemoteObject: false` and you want to override that behavior.
-By setting this flag to `true` on the client side, you may override the behavior set by the module, and allow for docs to be saved in a remote s3 bucket.
-NOTE: This is an all or nothing feature and client teams would need to be cautious using this feature.
+By setting this flag to `true` on the client side, you may override the behavior set by the module, and allow for docs to be saved in a remote s3 bucket. <br><br>
+**NOTE:** This is an all or nothing feature and client teams would need to be cautious using this feature.

 **Behavior:**
-if `isRemoteObject` is `false` and `globallyOverrideIsRemoteObjectProperties` is `true` -> persistor will store in the remote s3 bucket. if `isRemoteObject` is `false` and `globallyOverrideIsRemoteObjectProperties` is `false` -> persistor will store in db. if `isRemoteObject` is `true` and `globallyOverrideIsRemoteObjectProperties` is `true` -> persistor will store in the remote s3 bucket. if `isRemoteObject` is `true` and `globallyOverrideIsRemoteObjectProperties` is `false` -> persistor will store in the remote s3 bucket. if `isRemoteObject` is `undefined` or not set on record property and `globallyOverrideIsRemoteObjectProperties` is `true` -> persistor will store in db. if `isRemoteObject` is `undefined` or not set on record property and `globallyOverrideIsRemoteObjectProperties` is `false` -> persistor will store in db. if `isRemoteObject` is `false` and `globallyOverrideIsRemoteObjectProperties` is `undefined` or not set on client -> persistor will store in db. if `isRemoteObject` is `true` and `globallyOverrideIsRemoteObjectProperties` is `undefined` or not set on client -> persistor will store in remote s3 bucket. if `isRemoteObject` is `undefined` or not set on record property and `globallyOverrideIsRemoteObjectProperties` is `undefined` or not set on client -> persistor will store in db.
+1. if `isRemoteObject` is `false` and `globallyOverrideIsRemoteObjectProperties` is `true` -> persistor will store in the remote s3 bucket.
+2. if `isRemoteObject` is `false` and `globallyOverrideIsRemoteObjectProperties` is `false` -> persistor will store in db.
+3. if `isRemoteObject` is `true` and `globallyOverrideIsRemoteObjectProperties` is `true` -> persistor will store in the remote s3 bucket.
+4. if `isRemoteObject` is `true` and `globallyOverrideIsRemoteObjectProperties` is `false` -> persistor will store in the remote s3 bucket.
+5. if `isRemoteObject` is `undefined` or not set on record property and `globallyOverrideIsRemoteObjectProperties` is `true` -> persistor will store in db.
+6. if `isRemoteObject` is `undefined` or not set on record property and `globallyOverrideIsRemoteObjectProperties` is `false` -> persistor will store in db.
+7. if `isRemoteObject` is `false` and `globallyOverrideIsRemoteObjectProperties` is `undefined` or not set on client -> persistor will store in db.
+8. if `isRemoteObject` is `true` and `globallyOverrideIsRemoteObjectProperties` is `undefined` or not set on client -> persistor will store in remote s3 bucket.
+9. if `isRemoteObject` is `undefined` or not set on record property and `globallyOverrideIsRemoteObjectProperties` is `undefined` or not set on client -> persistor will store in db.

 ## License